Global smartphone revolution to kill a pyramid scheme which has cost taxpayers billions.

 The development of mobile broadband means the most striking change for the distribution of audio and video media, including radio.
 It means a waste of society's resources to build special DAB networks alongside all the 4G and 5G networks that are now being expanded everywhere.
 Unlike DAB, mobile networks are used for communication and other utilities not only distributing radio programs that are largely characterized by entertainment (music and sports).

-As early as the end of this year, there are 220 million 5G subscriptions and more than 1 billion people, about 15 percent of the world's population, are in areas with 5G coverage.
+Now there are approximately 220 million 5G subscriptions and more than 1 billion people, about 15 percent of the world's population, live in areas with 5G coverage.
 The forecast for 2026 is that the number of 5G subscriptions will amount to 3.5 billion, about 40 percent of all mobile subscriptions globally.
 60 percent of the world's population is then expected to have 5G coverage, according to The 2020 Ericson Mobility Report.

 Will cars with Hybrid Radio become a lifeline for DAB interests?